SunnyAsar/react-Bookstore/README.md

 # React-Bookstore

-This is a Bookstore CMS build in reactjs  and redux.
+This is a Bookstore CMS build in React.js and redux.

 ![react bookstore screenshot](react-bookstore.png)